Recovery Worker – HMP Channings Wood

 Hours: Full time, 35 hours per week (to include some weekend working)

 Salary: £18,685 to £23,230 per annum depending on experience

-Working as part of a multi-disciplinary team, Recovery Workers deliver an integrated service through the provision of assessment, recovery planning and appropriate referral, and psychosocial interventions.
-This includes liaising effectively with partnership agencies in order to ensure continuity of care, key working and access to appropriate services.
+Working as part of a multi-disciplinary team, you’ll work closely with partnership agencies in order to ensure continuity of care, key working, and access to appropriate services.

 What we’re looking for

 We’re looking for applicants with a general understanding of substance misuse problems and recovery.
 You’ll have experience working in a similar role or environment: you may have come from the substance misuse sector or you may come from a related field and be looking for a change and a chance to use your transferable skills.

 - Experience handling a caseload, undertaking assessments and working with individuals to develop, implement and review action plans.

 - A good understanding of group working and group dynamics and competent group work facilitation skills.

 - Excellent communication, organisation and time management skills.